 - a travel itinerary to prove your travel plans

-- in some cases you may also need a Letter of Authorization if you want to authorize a third party to collect your emergency passport on your behalf
+- in some cases applicants may also need a Letter of Authorization if they want to authorize a third party to collect their emergency passport on their behalf.

 Once you have your emergency passport checklist, you can proceed to apply for your life-or-death emergency passport.

-If you are applying for your emergency passport domestically, you need to do it through a regional passport agency, however, if you’re applying from abroad you need to do so through a U.S. embassy or consulate.
+Applying for a US emergency passport domestically requires doing so through a regional passport agency.
+However, if you’re applying from abroad, you need to visit a US embassy or consulate.

-There are a couple of very important things to remember nowadays in the time of COVID-19.
-You should know that due to the current situation, you may run into delays at your regional agency as the expedited service is very limited, even for those with urgent international travel plans (a need to leave the country within 72 hours).
-You must make an appointment at your nearest Passport Agency (walk-ins are not accepted).
-You’re advised to call the National Passport Information Center: 1-877-487-2778 (TTY/TDD 1-888-874-7793, or visit the U.S. State Department’s website for life-or-death emergencies if you need more information.
+Applicants must make an appointment at their nearest Passport Agency (walk-ins are not accepted).
+You’re advised to call the National Passport Information Center: 1-877-487-2778 (TTY/TDD 1-888-874-7793, or visit the US State Department’s website for life-or-death emergencies if you need more information.

 Emergency passport fees

 The emergency passport application fee for a passport book is $110.
-If you’re applying for a passport card (only valid for travel by land to Canada, Mexico, the Caribbean, and Bermuda) the cost is $30.
-If you wish to apply for both a passport book and card the application fee is $140.
+Applying for a passport card (only valid for travel by land to Canada, Mexico, the Caribbean, and Bermuda) costs $30.
+If you wish to apply for both a passport book and card, the application fee is $140.